Amazon: Running Shoe Deals - click here to view current selection.

 Thanks again

-I just wanted to say thanks to Pete and to each one of the abundance of contributors with interesting case studies in the discussion.
+52. I just wanted to say thanks to Pete and to each one of the abundance of contributors with interesting case studies in the discussion.
 This might well be the best article/discussion combo addressing ITBS on the internet.

 As for my case, the syndrome was not a surprise, because being used to run up to 5-10 mpw, I ran a relay race totaling 18 miles – when not pounding downhill (naively fast), I ran on the left side of a crowned road – all that in Nike LunarSwifts, more than 750 miles old, the foam of which I only belatedly found to have broken down on the outer side of the heel.
-Now I am collecting research, trying to find time for abductor strengthening and the MYRTL routine (http://youtu.be/2GLrKr54yA0), and waiting for the delivery of two pairs of more minimal shoes, the Adidas Adizero Hagio 2 for road and New Balance Minimus 80 for trails.
+Now I am collecting research, trying to find time for abductor strengthening and the MYRTL routine (link to youtu.be), and waiting for the delivery of two pairs of more minimal shoes, the Adidas Adizero Hagio 2 for road and New Balance Minimus 80 for trails.

 Peter,